Skip to content

 studio@markyoud.co.uk

-Mark Youd is an artist working in a beautiful old farmhouse near Glasgow.
-He trained as a draughtsman and, in parallel to a successful career as a designer and technical illustrator, he has developed his personal artistic practice, exploring the possibilities of the artistic portrait.
+Mark Youd is an artist working in an old farmhouse near Glasgow.
+He trained as a draughtsman and, in parallel to a successful career as a designer and technical illustrator, he developed his personal artistic practice, exploring psychology through portraiture; Investigating the boundaries and intersections of scientific, spiritual and artistic understanding in relation to the human portrait, from the traditional to the abstract, in drawing, printmaking, painting and sculpture.